tenor-conference/tenor-website/guidelines/hosting_guidelines.md

 > In order to be included in the program and published, selected papers should be presented during the event: at least one of the authors must be registered and attend the conference -- be sure to make that point clear in the call for participation!

-As well all know, 2020-2021 have been very special years for our academic and artistic communities.
-TENOR 2021 has been held fully online, and the steering committee would like to encourage future organizers to consider and propose hybrid modes of participations, allowing participants from all horizons, including those with lesser funding, support, or availabilities to attend or present their work at the confernce.
+As we all know, 2020-2021 have been very special years for our academic and artistic communities.
+TENOR 2021 has been held fully online, and the steering committee would like to encourage future organizers to consider and propose hybrid modes of participations, allowing participants from all locations, including those with lesser funding, support, or availabilities to attend or present their work at the confernce.

 ## Proceedings